jabrena/101-jackson/README.md

 # 101 Jackson

-A way to learn details about Jackson
+A way to learn details about Jackson.

+## What is Jackson?

+Jackson has been known as "the Java JSON library"

 ## Build